 Once you have your hours allocation (the Participant Pool Coordinator will email you with the hours you have been allocated), you have to set up a study in the Course Credit Pool.
 To do this, fill out the Credit Study Activation Form (link available on the department website).

 Participants sign up on-line at the Course Credit SONA website [https://uiuc.sonasystems.com/].
 Both the Course Credit and Paid Pool studies use the online SONA system, but the systems are kept completely separate, and there are separate links and instructions for the two different pools.

-The Free-For-All is the last ~5 weeks of the semester for in-person studies and the last ~2 weeks of the semester (see Participant Pool Calendar for specific dates).
+The Free-For-All is the last ~5 weeks of the semester for in-person studies and the last ~2 weeks of the semester for online studies (see Participant Pool Calendar for specific dates).
 During this time, you may run as many participants as you wish.
 You are no longer limited to the number of hours you were allocated.
-This procedure is intended to motivate you to use your allocated researcher hours earlier in the semester while also providing more options to participants as the semester winds down.
+This procedure is intended to motivate you to use your allocated researcher hours earlier in the semester while also providing more options for participants as the semester winds down.
 Note that you must still be eligible to use the Course Credit Participant Pool (see #1) to run studies during the Free-For-All.

 If your study is approved and active in the Course Credit Pool system, Free-For-All hours will automatically be added to your study.
 You do not need to send a special request to get them.